score-json/nlohmann_json/docs/mkdocs/docs/api/basic_json/operator[].md

 ## Notes

-!!! danger "Undefined behavior and runtime assertions"
+!!! danger "Undefined behaviour and runtime assertions"

-    1. If the element with key `idx` does not exist, the behavior is undefined.
+    1. If the element with key `idx` does not exist, the behaviour is undefined.
-    2. If the element with key `key` does not exist, the behavior is undefined and is **guarded by a [runtime assertion](../../features/assertions.md)**!
+    2. If the element with key `key` does not exist, the behaviour is undefined and is **guarded by a [runtime assertion](../../features/assertions.md)**!

 1. The non-const version may add values: If `idx` is beyond the range of the array (i.e., `idx >= size()`), then the